Justus0405/eln-wiki/docs/3-machines/battery-charger.md

 ## Upgrades

-You can make the battery charger charge faster by placing up to five machine upgrades in the upgrade slot.
+You can add a [Machine Booster](/3-machines/machine-booster.md) to make the machine faster, but this increases power use.

 ## Supported Items